-I was at a garden party the other day and when a small insect – a gentle giant of a bumblebee – zoomed across the garden, our hostess went ever-so-slightly berserk.
+I was at a garden party the other day and when several small insects – gentle giants – bumblebees – zoomed across the garden, our hostess went ever-so-slightly berserk.
 Indeed, while you may wonder how one would go “ever-so-slightly” berserk, given that berserkers rarely do it in a small way, you do have to understand that our otherwise gentle hostess was about to nuke this small and harmless insect.
 She had seen a bumble bee.

-Now, regular readers know that I’m a great fan of bumble bees as anything that loud and stumbly in the garden has to be great fun.I’ve loved them ever since I read that some scientist had conclusively proven they couldn’t fly and whether this little bit of lore is true or not, it endeared me to them completely.
+Now, regular readers know that I’m a great fan of bumble bees.
+Anything that loud and stumbly in the garden has to be great fun.I’ve loved them ever since I read that some scientist had conclusively proven they couldn’t fly and whether this little bit of lore is true or not, it endeared me to them completely.

 And this is not the first time I’ve seen a bumblebee or gentle honeybee mistaken for a wasp, indeed those small sweat bees we see gently hovering around the garden (they don’t sting by the way) are often mistaken for loathsome small wasps.